bizz84/tmdb_movie_app_riverpod/README.md

 - [How to Auto-Generate your Providers with Flutter Riverpod Generator](https://codewithandrea.com/articles/flutter-riverpod-generator/)

-## Getting a TMDB API key
+## Getting a TMDB API Key and Running the Project

 This project uses the TMDB API to get the latest movies data.

-Before running the app you need to [sign up on the TMDB website](https://www.themoviedb.org/signup), then obtain an API key on the [settings API page](https://www.themoviedb.org/settings/api).
+Before running the app, you need to [sign up on the TMDB website](https://www.themoviedb.org/signup), then obtain an API key on the [settings API page](https://www.themoviedb.org/settings/api).

 Once you have this, create an `.env` file **at the root of the project** and add your key: